ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 Once the throughput advice signal is updated, the network element updates the UDP checksum for the datagram.

+A network element needs to ensure that it sends updated rate signals with no more than a monitoring period ({{time}}) between each.
+Because this depends on the availability of SCONE packets, network elements might need to update at a much higher frequency.

-## Flows That Exceed Throughput Advicea
+## Flows That Exceed Throughput Advice {#policing}

 Network elements that provide throughput advice can monitor flows --